William Reardon Smith: Relocation to Cardiff

-Instow's second vessel was the Leeds City a trunk deck ship built in 1908 by Ropner & Son.
+Instow's second vessel, the Leeds City was a trunk deck ship delivered in 1908 also by Ropner & Son.

-In August 1909, he ordered the Bradford City from Ropner & Son.
+In August 1909, Reardon Smith ordered the Bradford City from Ropner & Son.
 To pay for her, he floated the Bradford Steamship Co Ltd in 1910 with a nominal capital of £33,250.
-The company's name and that of the later Leeds Shipping Co Ltd was in reference to the many investors that Reardon Smith had signed up for his previous public company and hoped to continue to attract from Yorkshire.
+The company's name and that of the later Leeds Shipping Co Ltd was in reference to the many investors that he had signed up for his previous public company and hoped to continue to attract from Yorkshire.
 The company was subsequently amalgamated with the St Just Steamship Co Ltd in 1917.

 The City of Cardiff was blown ashore at Nanjizal, not far from Land's End, in a ferocious gale on 12 March 1912.
 All 27 of the crew were saved.
-While staying at a hotel in St Just, as he assessed the wreck, Reardon Smith became aware that the area was a potential source of investors as there was still much wealth in the area inherited from the fortunes made from Cornish mining.
-As a result, in 1912 he established the St Just Steamship Co Ltd, with capital of £90,000.
-The venture was well-supported.
+While staying at a hotel in St Just, as he assessed the wreck, Reardon Smith became aware that the area was a potential source of investors as there was still much wealth in the area inherited from the fortunes made from Cornish mining; As a result, in 1912 he established the St Just Steamship Co Ltd, with capital of £90,000. the venture was well supported.
 As the name Cornish City had already been bestowed on a second-hand purchase, the company's first ship was called Devon City.
 The company was later renamed the Reardon Smith Line in 1928 with a capital of £1,232,000.

 In 1913, Reardon Smith established the Great City Steamship Co Ltd with capital of £60,000, which was subsequently amalgamated with the St Just Steamship Company in 1917 and wound up.

-Reardon Smith's companies prospered, and by the outbreak of the First World War he owned nine tramp steamers, divided amongst five companies, with all engaged in the exporting of coal from south Wales.
+Reardon Smith's companies prospered, and by the outbreak of the First World War he owned nine tramp steamers, divided among five companies, with all engaged in the exporting of coal from south Wales.